Adaptive Confidence Regularization for Multimodal Failure Detection¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — The discovery of the confidence degradation phenomenon and the design of ACL+MFS are original contributions; the paper is the first to systematically study multimodal FD.
+- Novelty: ⭐⭐⭐⭐ — The discovery of the confidence degradation phenomenon and the ACL+MFS design are highly original.

-- Writing Quality: ⭐⭐⭐⭐ — Problem motivation is clearly articulated, and the logical flow from observation to method is coherent.
+- Writing Quality: ⭐⭐⭐⭐ — Clear motivation and logical flow from observation to method.

-- Value: ⭐⭐⭐⭐ — Fills a gap in multimodal FD research; the framework is broadly applicable and has practical value in real-world safety-critical scenarios.
+- Value: ⭐⭐⭐⭐ — Fills a gap in multimodal FD; the framework is general and valuable for safety-critical applications.